Bobby Allison: 1971 Myers Brothers 250

+On October 23, 2024, NASCAR officials awarded Bobby Allison this win, bringing his win total to 85 wins, surpassing Darrell Waltrip.

 1973 National 500

 The 1973 National 500 was held October 7, 1973 at Charlotte Motor Speedway in Concord, North Carolina.
 The first three cars to cross the finish line after the scheduled 334 laps (501 miles) were driven by Cale Yarborough, Richard Petty, and Bobby Allison, in that order.
 Again, these facts are not disputed.
-What is disputed, is the legality of the first two cars' engines, recounted in Jim McLaurin's book ”NASCAR'S Most Wanted", in the chapter “Fudgin’ With the Rules”:
+What is disputed is the legality of the first two cars' engines, recounted in Jim McLaurin's book NASCAR's Most Wanted, in the chapter "Fudgin' With the Rules":